-‘Deadliest Catch’ Update: Three Weddings, A Baby And A Funeral
+‘Deadliest Catch’ Update: Three Weddings, A Baby, And A Funeral

 There was also a tragic loss of a crew member from the F/V Saga, according to the boat’s website, as well as a fishing captain that was Wild Bill’s best pal.

-What were some of the key off-season events that should interest Deadliest Catch fans?
+What were some of the key offseason events that should interest Deadliest Catch fans?

 Zach Larson Gets Hitched